 If there were any updates to that issue, they would be right there in that issue, visible in plain view for all to see.
 Do people really think progress happens somewhere else, behind the scenes?
 The probability of some out-of-sight meeting, sprint, or planning session happening without being visible somewhere in the project’s issue tracker is almost zero.1

 Nevertheless, it seems inevitable that someone will comment with some flavor of “Any updates?”, and every single person subscribed to that issue receives a pointless and highly annoying notification.
 That includes maintainers, who volunteer their unpaid labor to work on that project, and who will be particularly annoyed.

 While wholly misguided, the temptation to post an “Any updates?” comment is understandable.
 You want to see progress.
 So what should you do instead?

-Think about how much time you could allocate to help the project.
+If you don’t want to contribute financially to the project, think about how much time you could allocate to help the project.
 And be realistic.
 Assuming you can allocate some time to assist, then post a comment like this:

 “Many thanks to everyone who contributes to this project.
 In that spirit, is there anything I can do to help move this particular issue forward?”

 If you can’t allocate time to assist, which is of course totally fine, then what you should do is…